MareksMRX/Mac-Terminal-Commands/index.md

-ls -lh | Long listing with human readable file sizes in KB, MB, or GB ls -lo | List the file names with size, owner, and flags ls -la | List detailed directory contents, including hidden files File Size and Disk Space | du | List usage for each subdirectory and its contents du -sh [folder] | Human readable output of all files in a directory du -s | Display an entry for each specified file du -sk* | sort -nr | List files and folders, totaling the size including the subfolders.
-Replace sk* with sm* to list directories in MB df -h | Calculate your system's free disk space df -H | Calculate free disk space in powers of 1,000 (as opposed to 1,024) File and Directory Management | mkdir <dir> | Create new folder named <dir>
+ls -lh | Long listing with human readable file sizes in KB, MB, or GB ls -lo | List the file names with size, owner, and flags ls -la | List detailed directory contents, including hidden files
+:spades: File Size and Disk Space | du | List usage for each subdirectory and its contents du -sh [folder] | Human readable output of all files in a directory du -s | Display an entry for each specified file du -sk* | sort -nr | List files and folders, totaling the size including the subfolders.
+Replace sk* with sm* to list directories in MB df -h | Calculate your system's free disk space df -H | Calculate free disk space in powers of 1,000 (as opposed to 1,024)
+:spades: File and Directory Management | mkdir <dir> | Create new folder named <dir>
 mkdir -p <dir>/<dir> | Create nested folders mkdir <dir1> <dir2> <dir3> | Create several folders at once